Mark 8

 [21] And He said to them, Do you not yet understand?

-Q: When saying the leaven of Pharisees and the leaven of Herod, should we understand two different kinds of teachings?
-A: These are two types of people, two types of teachings, and they stand against each other; between those two, their teaching cannot be combined (each group lifts themselves up).
-But the Lord’s teaching is one teaching only; between the Father, the Lord Jesus Himself, and the Holy Spirit, there is no difference in their teaching: Three in One, which is unity in the Lord.
+Q: In this Bible passage, when it says, “the leaven of the Pharisees” and “the leaven of Herod,” should we understand this as referring to two different kinds of teaching?
+A: These two types of people have two types of teachings, and they stand against each other.
+Between those two, their teaching cannot be combined as each group lifts itself up.
+But the Lord Jesus’ teaching is one teaching only.
+Among the Father, the Lord Jesus Himself, and the Holy Spirit, there is one teaching only, no difference: Three in One but unity in the Father.

 [22] And they come to Bethsaida.
 And they bring to Him a blind man, and begged Him that He might touch him.